vedantgpt/fraudshieldai/README.md

 ## What We Built for the Hackathon

-The MVP delivers every item in the PRD Hackathon Must-Have list:
+The MVP delivers every item in the hackathon must-have list:

 | Hackathon Requirement | Status | How it works |
 |-----------------------|--------|--------------|